Virginia Railway Express (VRE)

 Source: Virginia Railway Express Virginia Railway Express 2040 System Plan (Figure 1-2)

-For the long term, VRE has kept open its options.
-In 2013, its long-range vision included establishing strategic partnerships, and expanding the system deeper into Prince William County:19
+In 2013, VRE's long-range vision included establishing strategic partnerships and expanding the system deeper into Prince William County:19

 VRE can then take steps towards extending service to Gainesville/Haymarket and other projects such as extending service into Fauquier and Spotsylvania Counties, instituting run-through service with MARC at Washington, and perhaps expanding VRE's role in serving the longer-distance travel markets in the Washington-Richmond and Washington-Charlottesville corridors.